HenryCaprinchosa/Enterprise-Edge-Security-pfSense/README.md

 The creation of this environment was divided into four distinct engineering phases, progressing from theoretical design to deep technical implementation.

 ### Phase 1: Architectural Design & Threat Modeling
 Before booting up any virtual machines, I mapped out the business requirements.
 The primary goal was to protect an e-commerce edge against SPOF and external attacks.
-I designed a **Zero Trust** topology relying on **802.1Q VLANs** to strictly separate the WAM, DMZ, LAN and DB zones.
+I designed a **Zero Trust** topology relying on **802.1Q VLANs** to strictly separate the WAN, DMZ, LAN and DB zones.

 ### Phase 2: EVE-NG Provisioning & Hypervisor Setup
 This project required a custom-built, hardware-emulated laboratory.
 After deploying the **EVE-NG** virtual machine on VMware Workstation Pro, I had to manually provision the operating systems for the nodes:
 * Established a secure connection to the EVE-NG underlying Linux environment using **WinSCP**.
 * Created custom virtual hard drives and transferred the '.iso' installation images (pfSense, Ubuntu Server, Ubuntu MATE) and the '.vmdk' virtual machine disk (Cisco L2 Switch) directly into the hypervisor.
-* Strictly adhered to EVE-NG's EQMU node naming conventions to ensure the emulator correctly recognized and booted the custom pfSense and Linux nodes.
+* Strictly adhered to EVE-NG's QEMU node naming conventions to ensure the emulator correctly recognized and booted the custom pfSense and Linux nodes.

 ### Phase 3: Network Infrastructure & High Availability
-With the nodes successfully booting, I build the core network:
+With the nodes successfully booting, I built the core network:
 1. **Layer 2 Segmentation:** Configured Cisco vIOS switches with 802.1Q trunking to distribute VLANs across the environment.
 2. **Cluster Initialization:** Deployed two pfSense firewalls, Master and Backup.
 3. **Redundancy:** Created a Virtual IP using the **CARP** protocol ont the WAN and LAN interfaces.
 To achieve stateful failover, I established a dedicated, physically untagged network link between the firewalls.
 I configured XMLRPC and **pfsync** over this link to replicate the State Table in real-time.